nemesisdb/nemesisdb/docs/docs/api/kv/kv-count.md

 ---

 # KV_COUNT
-Returns how many keys are in a session.
+Returns the number of keys present:

+- With sessions enabled, count is the number of keys in the session
+- With sessions disabled, count is the total number of keys

 ## Response